Global existence and scattering for quadratic NLS with potential in 3D: End of proofs of theorems and

-The implicit constant here is also independent of $n.$ \end{lemma} \begin{proof} Let's start by decomposing dyadically on frequencies $\eta_n$ and $\xi.$ Let's denote $k_n$ and $k$ the corresponding exponent.
+The implicit constant here is also independent of $n$ (it is the same implicit constant in both inequalities). \end{lemma} \begin{proof} We use the notation $\widetilde{C_0} := \frac{C_0}{(2 \pi)^3}.$ \\ Let's start by decomposing dyadically on $\eta_n$.
+Let's denote $k_n$ the corresponding exponent.
 Then there are several cases: \\ \underline{Case 1: $\vert k_n - k \vert \leqslant 1 $} \\ In this case we can essentially repeat the proof of Lemma \ref{nthmodel2} and bound the above term by

 We can sum that last term in $k$ and then in $k_n.$ The desired bound follows. \\ \underline{Case 2: $k_n > k+1$} In this case we repeat the proof of Lemma \ref{nthmodel1} and write: